Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 How is costochondritis diagnosed?

 Your healthcare provider will ask you about your signs and symptoms.
-He will also do a physical exam.
-He will touch your chest and may move your arms to see if this causes pain.
+He or she will also do a physical exam.
+He or she will touch your chest and may move your arms to see if this causes pain.

 How is costochondritis treated?